 Also, think about LoTi as Levels of Teaching Innovation rather than Levels of Technology Implementation.
 It will prove most beneficial as you begin to implement LoTi on your campus.

-By the way, some of you requested a list of the citations that I shared today relating to research relating to technology use in the classroom.
+By the way, some of you requested a list of the citations that I shared yesterday relating to each of the "Issues with Technology Use."
 The citations appear below.

 Marzano, Robert.
 J. What works in schools: translating research into action.
 ASCD: Alexandria, Virginia.
 2002.